 Brent Harley and Associates in collaboration with CMR and CMCA have now delivered the Master Development Plan to the Provincial Governments departments of Parks, Environment, Tourism and to the MD of Pincher Creek.
 All GOA groups including CMR and CMCA are considering all aspects of the MDP and how it will impact future development at Castle.

 To date information sharing meetings with the Assistant Deputy Ministers of Culture, & Tourism, Environment & Parks, Transportation and Economic Development & Trade and their staff to present our Master Development Plan (MDP), review the regulatory approval process’, which may include Environmental and Financial Impact Assessments.
-Paving of the Road and bringing potable water to the Park and CMR/CMCA via pipeline from Beaver Mines have also been discussed and the road is paving is now finished.
+Paving of the road is now complete and bringing potable water to the Park and CMR/CMCA via pipeline to Beaver Mines is complete.
+The water pipeline is scheduled to be expanded into the Castle Park and Castle Mountain Resort summer 2019.

 In June, the CMR MDP was presented to Andre Corbould, Deputy Minister, Environment & Parks and Meryl Whittaker, Deputy Minister, Culture & Tourism as well as 6 Assistant Deputy Ministers (ADM’s) from Tourism, Environmental Monitoring, Operations, Strategy, Policy & Planning, Parks and Corporate Services.
 The Government departments that have a vested interested in seeing the Castle Parks staging areas and commercial nodes supporting the park succeed.
 It is clear in communications with the various levels of government that CMR is a key staging area and commercial node for Castle Parks.